 Caring for a loved one is a demanding task, both physically and emotionally especially if your loved one requires attention 24/7.
 Sometimes caregivers themselves may have medical appointments, social activities or other important commitments.
 The foreign domestic helper may also go on leave.
 Besides, a caregiver might also need a break as attending to someone round the clock is not an easy task.
+Respite care can help caregivers get the break they need.
 Without a break, caregivers may face burnout and in the long run their quality of life as well as that of the care recipient will be affected.

-Respite Care, also known as short-term care, allows caregivers to take a break from caregiving.
-This could be from several hours a day to a few weeks, for instance, if caregivers need to travel overseas.
+Respite Care, also known as short-term care, allows caregivers to get temporary relief from caregiving.
+This would be for a short period - from few hours a day to a few weeks, for instance, if caregivers need to travel overseas.

 If you need extra help to look after your loved one at home, when your domestic helper is away on home leave, or if you need to go for your own medical appointment and run errands, our Home Care team has you covered with home personal care services.
-Our dedicated Care Associates can help with activities of daily living (ADLs), companionship and exercise while you step out for a much needed break.
+Our dedicated Care Associates can help your loved one with their activities of daily living (ADLs), companionship and exercise in the comfort of your own home, while you step out for a much needed break.

-If your loved one requires specialised help, our nurses, therapists and doctors are also available to visit your loved one at home.
+If your loved one requires specialised help, our nurses, therapists and doctors are also available for home respite care.

-For seniors who require supervision or assistance in their ADLs, they can join us at our Day Centres for Seniors for just a few days a week, for exercises and programmes designed to maintain their physical and cognitive functions.
+For seniors who require supervision or assistance in their ADLs, they can join us at our Day Centres for Seniors for just a few days a week.
+We provide exercises and programmes designed to offer cognitive stimulation and help maintain your loved one's physical functions.

 Enquire directly with Senior Day Care for short-term respite care arrangements.